-Why Is Driving While Intoxicated illegal?driving while intoxicated Springfield
+Why Is Driving While Intoxicated illegal?

-Driving while intoxicated occurs when the driver’s ability to operate the vehicle is impaired due to alcohol consumption or drug use.
+Driving while intoxicated occurs when the driver’s ability to operate the motor vehicle is impaired due to alcohol consumption or drug use.
 Individuals are curious as to why driving under the influence is illegal, because some individuals feel that they can drive in a safe manner even while under the influence.

 However, most people don’t have complete control over their actions while under the influence.
 Driving a vehicle that weighs several thousand pounds requires attentiveness and quick reaction times to avoid minor or severe accidents.
-While under the influence people cannot react or give the needed attention to avoid such accidents.
-State governments have stepped in to protect the health and safety of their citizens.
-Laws punishing people for driving under the influence were created to act as a deterrent to protect people on the roads.
+During impaired driving, people cannot react or give the needed attention to avoid such accidents.

 What Is Considered Driving While Intoxicated?

-Specifically, driving under the influence concerning alcohol varies from state to state.
-Usually, there are blood alcohol limits that determine whether you are intoxicated or not.
-For example, in Missouri, “a DWI is defined as driving with a blood alcohol concentration (BAC) of:0.08% or more.
-0.04% or more in a commercial vehicle.
-0.02% or more, if you are a minor.”
-The example shows that there is a limit for driving as an adult that allows you to be more intoxicated than a commercial truck driving and still be in the legal limit.
+Driving under the influence concerning alcohol varies from state to state.
+Usually, there are blood alcohol limits that determine whether you are legally intoxicated or not.
+For example, in Missouri, “a DWI is defined as driving with a blood alcohol concentration (BAC) of 0.08% or more.
+0.04% or more in commercial motor vehicles.
+0.02% or more, if you are a minor [underage drinking].”
 As you can see, driving while intoxicated has many variables depending on the state, age of the person intoxicated, and vehicle being driven.

 The blood alcohol levels are determined by using a breathalyzer or taking blood samples.
-A person can still be considered intoxicated, but under the legally set limit aren’t.
+A person can still be considered intoxicated, but under the legally set limit they aren’t.
 It is important to note that driving under the influence has a deeper meaning than taken at face value.
-Each states set limit will determine whether the person is actually driving while intoxicated.
+Each state’s set limit will determine whether the person is actually driving while intoxicated.

-What Are The Penalties For A DWI in Missouri?Driving While Intoxicated
+What Are The Penalties For A DWI in Missouri?

 Penalties across the United States for DUIs or DWIs are pretty steep.
 Since drunk driving accounts for one death every 50 minutes each day, it makes sense while legislation trends are moving towards increased penalties for drunk drivers.
 If you’ve been arrested for a DWI in Missouri, the penalties you face may look similar to those listed below.
 However, each case varies based on the circumstances surrounding the case and the individual.

-• 1st Offense – If it’s your first time being arrested for a DWI in Missouri you could face up to six months in jail, $1,00 in fines, your license will be taken for 30 days with a 60 day restricted license, and you could possibly have an ignition interlock device attached to your vehicle.
+- 1st Offense – If it’s your first time being arrested for a DWI in Missouri you could face up to six months in jail, $1,00 in fines, your license will be taken for 30 days with a 60 day restricted license, and you could possibly have an ignition interlock device attached to your vehicle.

-• 2nd Offense – Your second offense could land you in jail for up to one year and up to $2,000 in fines.
+- 2nd Offense – Your second offense could land you in jail for up to one year and up to $2,000 in fines.
 You will also have your driver’s license revoked for up to 5 years and an ignition interlock device (IID) will be fitted to your vehicle for a minimum of six months.

-• 3rd Offense – If you are caught a third time Driving While Intoxicated you will face up to 4 years in jail and have your license will be revoked for up to 10 years.
+- 3rd Offense – If you are caught a third time Driving While Intoxicated you will face up to 4 years in jail and have your license will be revoked for up to 10 years.
 You could face fines up to $10,000 and your vehicle will have an IID for at least six months.

 What Does Aggravated Driving While Intoxicated mean?

 Aggravated driving under the influence can come in a few circumstances.
 It occurs when a person is driving with a suspended or revoked license or if the blood alcohol content of the person is much higher than the legal limit.
 For example, the legal limit would be at 0.08% and aggravated driving limit would be 0.18%.
 The punishment that follows aggravated driving under the influence are severe as compared to a normal driving under the influence.
+An individual’s DUI conviction will also depend on their previous driving record and whether they are commercial drivers or not.

 What defines excessive BAC?